NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 How much time do you need for this route?

 We took 10 days on this route including the flights.
 We had enough time at all destinations to view all the sights at a leisurely pace.
-Below you will find an overview of the number of days we stayed per location:
+Below is an overview of the number of days we stayed at each location:

 Do you have time to stay longer in China?
 Then we absolutely recommend adding Hong Kong to this route.
-We did this route ourselves after living in Hong Kong for 5 months.
+We did this travel route through China after living in Hong Kong for 5 months.

 Hong Kong

-Hong Kong has so many diverse sights that you can easily fill a week without every day being the same.
+Hong Kong has so many diverse attractions that you can easily fill a week without having the same experience every day.
 Especially if you want to get a good taste of the atmosphere but also want to visit Ocean Park or Disneyland, we recommend planning at least a week.
 Do you also want to visit (the casinos in) Macau, then you need an extra day.

 Curious about what there is to do in Hong Kong?
 Read all about the 15 best sights in Hong Kong here.